acw414/eLISA/README.md

 ![alt text](https://github.com/sohil2710/spring2019_-/blob/master/Screen%20Shot%202019-06-05%20at%2012.40.38%20AM.png)

 **UCLA Hoffman users**: In order to view the file in with another software like Excel, the user must copy the file on to their computer before proceeding with the instructions above.
-Remember to do this by typing:
+Do this by typing:
 ```
 scp c177-xx@hoffman2.idre.ucla.edu:/u/home/class/c177/c177-xx/eLISA/results.csv *path to location on your computer*
 ```